pbenner/tfbayes/README.md

 	gsl
 	pthread

-To read phylogenetic trees in newick format, it is required to have
+Requirements for parsing phylogenetic trees in newick format:

 	bison
 	flex

-installed.
-Some of the scripts also require *python* with
+Some of the scripts are written in *python* and require:

 	biopython
 	numpy
 	matplotlib
 	weblogolib

-installed.

 ## Installation